David-DHC/World-of-Warcraft/Reputation/README.md

     5. Sha'tari Defense
     6. Steamwheedle Preservation Society
     7. The Saberstalkers

+With World Quest and Weekly Quest system applied since 7.0, nearly all factions' reputation is gained from finishing the Quests, making it unnecessary to write guides for them.
+Happy farming!

 7. Legion
      1. Armies of the Legionfall
-    2. Army of the Light
+     1. Army of the Light
-    3. Argussian Reach
+     1. Argussian Reach
-    4. Court of Farondis
+     1. Court of Farondis
-    5. Dreamweavers
+     1. Dreamweavers
-    6. Highmountain Tribe
+     1. Highmountain Tribe
-    7. The Nightfallen
+     1. The Nightfallen
-    8. The Wardens
+     1. The Wardens
-    9. Valajar
+     1. Valajar
 8. Battle for Azeroth
      1. 7th Legion
      2. Champions of Azeroth
-    3. Honeyback Hive
+     3. Honeyback Hive (Checkout [Honeyback Harvester Guide](https://david-dhc.github.io/World-of-Warcraft/Mounts/HoneybackHarvester.html) for details)
      4. Order of Embers
      5. Proudmoore Admiralty
      6. Rustbolt Resistance
      7. Storm's Wake
      8. Tortollan Seekers
      9. Waveblade Ankoan
 9. Shadowlands
      1. Court of Harvesters
      2. The Ascended
      3. The Avowed
      4. The Enlightened
      5. Undying Army
      6. Wild Hunt
 10. Guild

 [Back to Main](https://david-dhc.github.io/World-of-Warcraft)